top of page

 My OTHER reason for proposing the phrase "tetraheed view" is because "tetraheed" evokes, or "resonates with", a different word, called a "tetrahedron" (pronounced TETT-ruh-HEED-run).

 In geometry, a tetrahedron is formed by assembling four different triangles into a 3-dimensional structure, where:

 (2) the other 3 triangles (each one attached to the base, along one edge) slope upward, lean against each other, and create/share a single peak.
 Sort of like an Egyptian pyramid, except those have square bases, and a "tetrahedron" has a triangular base -- which makes it symmetrical from EVERY direction.

 Here are example drawings of tetrahedrons:

-Once one begins to understand how and why FOUR is a crucially and critically important number, not in theory, but in real life, nature, and engineering and technology, and system design . . .
+Once someone begins to recognize that FOUR is a crucially and critically important number, not in theory, but in real life, nature, and engineering and technology, and system design . . .

 well . . . that kind of insight, pattern recognition, and understanding, is what this website is all about.

-So . . . if you will click the brown TETRAHEDRONS button below, I'll do my best to explain how and why you will be better equipped to design, build, assemble, and accomplish things that will work better, and last longer, if you understand how and why 4-part structures and systems, if designed properly, can become the strongest and most stable frames, enclosures, structures, and systems that exist.
-And why that combination of strength, stability, and simplicity makes tetrahedrons good and useful things to know about, think about, and weave into your plans and tactics, if you have something valuable you would like to safeguard and protect, while also nurturing it, growing it, and sharing it with others.
+So . . . if you will click the brown TETRAHEDRONS button below, I'll do my best to explain how and why you will be better equipped to design, build, assemble, and accomplish things that will work better, and last longer.
+And why their combination of strength, stability, and simplicity makes tetrahedrons good and useful things to know about, think about, and weave into your plans and tactics, if you have something valuable you would like to safeguard and protect, while also nurturing it, growing it, and sharing it with others.